The Means to Finding Your Creative Style

-In a world full of creative individuals and influence pouring in from everywhere we turn, finding your creative style can present a challenge and a whole lot of questioning.
+In a world full of creative individuals and influence pouring in from everywhere you turn, finding your creative style can present a challenge and a whole lot of questioning.
 It’s difficult to see your own creative style, but so easy to see others.
 Creative style isn’t stagnant either.
 It’s always growing, changing, and taking on new forms.

-Developing a creative style is a process so unique to each of us and may take some longer than others to understand.
+Developing a creative style is a process so unique to each of you and may take some longer than others to understand.
 Sometimes people focus a creative style on the process, or the feeling it evokes within us rather than what it visually represents.
 This not only applies to art, but also to design, style, blogging, photography, etc..
 Below are some of my favorites ways to help begin to develop and understand your own creative style.

 Do some research and learn how to feel inspiration.

-We all know it’s exciting to scroll through Instagram and flip through Pinterest to discover beautiful images that resonate with something inside of us.
+You all know it’s exciting to scroll through Instagram and flip through Pinterest to discover beautiful images that resonate with something inside of you.
 And it is okay to have a source of inspiration.
 There’s a stigma around what it means to be inspired by something which in turn has built a fear around the feeling of inspiration.
 Processing inspiration is much different than physically copying.
 Let yourself find those beautiful images, graphics, and blog posts that bring you joy and truly make you feel something.

 Instead of turning to your inspiration as a place to make your work from, take time to live with your inspiration and digest what about it really excites you.
 Maybe it’s the colors, the textures, the personality, or the paragraph structure.
 Discovering yourself within the details will start to show you so much about who you are artistically.